An Attention-based Feature Memory Design for Energy-Efficient Continual Learning: AttenMLP for EECL

-\para{Architecture Overview} For efficient learning from the current task while maintaining performance on previously learned tasks, we consider two strategies: (1) processing each task with an augmented MLP module that incorporates limited historical context through a variant of scaled dot-product attention.
-2) maintaining an FIFO feature buffer with fixed memory over time, which facilitates representation reuse while keeping memory and computation cost constrained as new data evolves.
+For efficient learning from the current task while maintaining performance on previously learned tasks, we propose the \sys architecture, as shown in Figure~\ref{fig: flowchart}.

-We aim to reuse a compact, input-dependent summary of recent experience without retaining raw data, while preventing unbounded growth in memory and computation.
-To this end, we employ a sliding window of size $W$ to cache 256-dimensional (256-D) feature vectors.
-By attending to latent features, the model enables privacy-preserving rehearsal with a constant memory footprint.
-The architecture of IMLP is presented in Figure~\ref{fig:flowchart}.
-Each incoming sample $\mathbf{x}\in \mathcal{T}_{t}$ is mapped from the dimensional input $d_{in}$ to a 256-D query $\mathbf{Q}$ within a windowed attention module.
-This query retrieves a context vector $\mathbf{c}$ from a \emph{fixed-size} feature memory that stores the most recent $W$ segment embeddings, $\mathbf{H}_{\text{stacked}}=\{h_{t-1},\dots,h_{t-W}\}$.
-When the attention gate is active, the concatenated pair $(\mathbf{x},\mathbf{c})$ is passed through two shared feed-forward layers followed by a classification head.
-Next, the model $\mathcal{M}_t^{1_{\text{att}}}$ yields the model’s predictions at step $t$ and updates the feature representations.
+We employ two strategies: (1) processing each task with an augmented MLP learner module $\mathcal{M}^{1_{\text{att}}}$ that incorporates limited historical context in a window size through a variant of scaled dot-product attention; and (2) maintaining the windowed historical model buffer with a fixed memory over time to handle the concept drifts and energy use.